 “I would like to say that there were a lot of challenges when it came to communication from our team to the management.
 Since we had no leader, we could not pass our suggestions and queries affecting us to the management team.
 As we all know, this can bring poor performance from employees.
-Now, if I am given the promotion, I will ensure effective communication and close relationship between the management and the employees.”
+If I am promoted, I will ensure effective communication and close relationship between the management and the employees.”

-4. Describe How You Would Help The Company After Promoting You?
+4. Describe How You Would Help The Company After Promoting Yourself?

-“First and foremost, I would ensure maximum productivity and cooperation from my team to better the performance of this company.
-Also, from the past experience I have had and the one that I will learn, I will be in a position to train my department on new strategies that can be used to maximize the productivity of the company.
+“First and foremost, I would ensure maximum productivity and cooperation from my team to better the company’s performance.
+Also, from the experience I have had and the one that I will learn, I will be able to train my department on new strategies that can be used to maximize the company’s productivity.
 Lastly, I will ensure accountability by having full responsibility for my decisions and problem-solving in my department.
-I hope that I will get the chance to use my new strategies that can maximize the company’s production.”
+I hope that I will get the chance to use my new strategies to maximize the company’s production.”